-Moving is an expensive and time-consuming process anywhere, but a NYC move is a challenge all in its own.
+Moving is an expensive and time-consuming process anywhere, but an NYC move is a challenge all on its own.
 Congested streets and buildings with no elevators are factors that might make you anxious about the big day.
-Relocating in New York is never easy, but these moving in NYC tips can help relieve some stress.
-Moving is an expensive and time-consuming process anywhere, but moving within New York City is its own challenge.
-From congested streets to buildings with no elevators, there are plenty of factors that can cause anxiety about move-day.
-Relocating in New York is never easy, but these moving in NYC tips can help take some of the stress out of your transition.
+Relocating to New York is never easy, but these moving-in NYC tips can help relieve some stress.
+Moving is an expensive and time-consuming process anywhere, but moving within New York City is its challenge.
+From congested streets to buildings with no elevators, there are plenty of factors that can cause anxiety about move day.
+Relocating to New York is never easy, but these moving-in NYC tips can help take some of the stress out of your transition.

 Helpful Moving in NYC Tips